joakimsk/py-scale/README.md

 You can adjust baud rates and other settings to try to get better performance.

+In addition, the filters on the scale can be changed to what suits you.
+It may be wise to test with highest possible baud rate between the converter and scale, and see how many messages get throughput, and how fast.

 # Windows Firewall
 If you have to deal with Windows, remember that the firewall is likely blocking your UDP packets.
 Add a rule to allow.